sshikora/crypto-analytics/infrastructure/README.md

 ### Backup Strategy

 1. **Infrastructure**
-   - Terraform state in S3 (versioned)
+   - OpenTofu state in S3 (versioned)
    - Infrastructure as Code in Git

 2. **Application**